 That’s why it’s important to ensure you have high-quality partners, and why it’s important to provide continued support even after the initial introduction.
 Maintaining a good relationship will go a long way in keeping your partners interested.

 It’s also a great way to push new information and deals their way when you release new products or offerings.
-Keep them connected and feeling like a valued part of the team and you will have a long-lasting partnership that will benefit both parties.
+Keeping them connected and feeling like a valued part of the team will create a long-lasting partnership that will benefit both parties.

-It’s important to check up on your partnerships regularly to ensure that both parties are content in the deal.
+It’s important to check up on your partnerships regularly to ensure that both parties are content with the deal.
 For a long-term partnership to last both parties should be benefiting.